triggermesh/docs/docs/installation/kubernetes-yaml.md

 EOF
 ```

-Check the status of Knative Serving Custom Resource using the command:
+Check the status of Knative Serving Custom Resource using the command (can take a minute before it displays as ready):

 ```sh
 kubectl get KnativeServing knative-serving -n knative-serving